-In order to conduct clinical trials the informed consent of participants is required.
+Before conducting a clinical trial, the informed consent of participants is required.
 The PhL provides for specific requirements in this respect.
 Additional requirements apply to clinical trials that involve minors or incapacitated individuals.

 The sponsor and the investigator are liable for damages caused in connection with clinical trials and are obligated to take out an adequate insurance policy.
-Specific requirements are set out in the regulation of the Minister of Finance dated 30 April 2004 on compulsory insurance of the sponsor and investigator.
+Specific requirements are set out in the regulation of the Ministry of Finance dated 30 April 2004 on compulsory insurance of the sponsor and investigator.